cialu/dotFiles/startpage/README.md

-# Startpage
+# nix-startpage

-My code sucks because I'm still a beginner.
+code sucks but it's nice

-## Commands
+## commands

 Use **|g** to search in Google and use **|y** to search in Youtube